megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

     "boxId": "d59f80b39d24716b4c9a54cfed4bff8e6f76597a7b11761d0d8b7b27ddf8bd3c"
     }

-Few interesting moments: setter input parameter could have differ type than set class member, it’s allow us to do all necessary conversation in setters; byte data is represented initially as a hex string, which converted to bytes by BytesUtils.fromHexString() function.
+Points to note: setter input parameter could have different type than set class member, it allow's us to do all necessary conversation in setters; byte data is represented initially as a hex string, which converted to bytes by BytesUtils.fromHexString() function.

-2. Define response for Car creation transaction, result of transaction shall be defined by implementing SuccessResponse interface with class members which shall be returned as API response, all members shall have properly set getters, also response class shall have proper annotation @JsonView(Views.Default.class) thus jackson library is able correctly represent response class in JSON format.
+2. Define response for Car creation transaction.
+The result of transaction shall be defined by implementing SuccessResponse interface with class members which will be returned as API response, all members should have properly settters and getters, also response class shall have proper annotation @JsonView(Views.Default.class) thus jackson library is able correctly represent response class in JSON format.
 In our case we expect to return transaction bytes, so response class is next:

   ::